zachlatta/meta/applications/google_rise_2016.md

 We would like RISE to fund the continued expansion of Hack Club during 2016.
-Specifically, we're looking to bring someone on full-time to lead the development of our curriculum with the community.
+Specifically, we're looking to bring someone on full-time to lead the development of our curriculum and would like RISE to fund their salary during their first 4-6 months.

 To expand on what Hack Club does: